 G. Insufficient Funds and Check Reporting

-All trust accounts opened by a lawyer must be maintained with
+All trust accounts opened by a lawyer must be with

 an approved financial institution that has executed the Virginia

-H. Prompt Payment or Delivery of Funds to Client or Third Party
+H. Prompt Payment or Delivery of Funds to Client or Another

 A lawyer must promptly pay over or deliver to the client or